MrRezoo/django-online-shop/README.md

 ## General info

-Work on little complete online shop with Django language . . .
+Work on little complete online shop with Django . . .

 Some features we worked on